basis-robotics/basis-examples/cpp/simple_pub_sub/using_cli.md

 }
 ```

 Finally, we can print new messages published on a topic.
-For `/chatter`, let's show the next three messages in `JSON` fornat:
+For `/chatter`, let's show the next three messages in `JSON` format:
 ```
 $ basis topic print /chatter -n 3 --json {"message":"Hello, world!"}